My kids do not have grit, at least not yet. They are sheltered and privileged and don’t come across many challenging moments in life.

 We have to be totally honest with ourselves and admit that the ability to homeschool our kids is a privilege, and privileged lives are often sheltered lives.
-It’s important for us to allow our children to tackle one hard, yet interesting task each year and see it through to the end.
-This can be music, art, sports, coding, writing a novel, or whatever else your kid wants to do that is a bit of a challenge.
+We must allow our children to tackle one challenging yet interesting task each year and see it through to the end.
+This can be music, art, sports, coding, writing a novel, or whatever your kid wants to do, which is a bit of a challenge.

-Tagging onto the above, it’s important for kids to follow through on their commitments no matter how hard it gets.
-At the end of their “one hard thing” a year they should then have the option to drop it and do something else.
+Tagging onto the above, kids need to follow through on their commitments no matter how hard it gets.
+At the end of their “one hard thing” a year, they should then have the option to drop it and do something else.
 I mean, how else will they develop character if we let them drop a sport because it’s getting too hard after the first few practices?

 Make a legitimate effort

 You can’t do the work without DOING THE WORK!
-I feel like it’s human nature to take the easiest route possible, but in order to be really good at something you need to put in maximum effort.
-To me this means making time to practice and developing routines.
+I feel like it’s human nature to take the easiest route possible, but to be really good at something, you need to put in maximum effort.
+To me, this means making time to practice and developing routines.

 “Hoping for the best, prepared for the worst, and unsurprised by anything in between.” – Maya Angelou

-When I think back to some of my best students, no matter their socioeconomic background, they had parents that were actively involved.
+When I think back to some of my best students, no matter their socioeconomic background, they had actively involved parents.
 Not in the helicopter parenting way.
-No those kids were always entitled and often had discipline issues.
-I’m talking about the parents that would take their kids to the library or museums or to concerts they had absolutely no interest in or find a way to help fund the jazz camp their child REALLY wants to go to or forgo dreams of early retirement to pay for their child’s horseback riding passion.
-Yet, they didn’t just help create a space for their children’s passion to blossom, they also had high expectations of their kids and expected them to follow through with their commitments.
-When I think about it, these parents were gritty themselves.
+No, those kids were always entitled and often had discipline issues.
+I’m talking about the parents that would take their kids to the library or museums or to concerts they had absolutely no interest in, or the parents that would find a way to help fund the jazz camp their child REALLY wants to go to or forgo dreams of early retirement to pay for their child’s horseback riding passion.
+Yet, they didn’t just help create a space for their children’s passion to blossom; they also had high expectations of their kids and expected them to follow through with their commitments.

 How do you help your kids develop grit?